 19th century letter

-The museum was recently gifted a small collection from the Sevenoaks Society.
+The museum recently received a small collection from the Sevenoaks Society.

 One of the items was this handwritten letter, dated 1832, from a Henri Martin in Stepney East London to a Mr Bowrer, ‘Overseer’, in Sevenoaks.